cs1302uga/cs1302-tutorials/junit/junit.md

   versus failed test cases, or setting up complicated control flow scenarios to test for exceptions, the JUnit framework already provides these things.

 * A driver program to discover and run the unit tests.
+This helps ensure that tests are run in a consistent manner with consistent output.

 In this tutorial, you'll learn some of the basics of setting up and running JUnit-based unit tests.

-## Dependencies

 ## Getting Started